HOME RESEARCH TEACHING CONTACT REFERENCES CV

 I am a Ph.D. candidate in Economics at Universitat Autònoma de Barcelona, the Barcelona School of Economics, and the IDEA Graduate Program.

-My main research interest is the study of social and traditional media.
-I apply machine learning and text processing techniques combined with econometric methods to understand topics such as online coordination for offline protest participation, linguistic echo-chambers, and the demand for political content during political campaigns.
+My main research interests are Political Economics and Media Economics.
+I apply machine learning and text processing techniques combined with structural econometric methods to understand topics such as online coordination for offline protest participation, linguistic echo-chambers, and polarization in the demand for political content.
+I am on the 2025-26 Job Market.

 You can check out my CV here.